a1theredbull/jquery-zstack/README.md

 to the foreground and automatically manage the z-indexes of other elements of class "ol-able".

-Works well with jqueryUI draggable elements.
+Works well with jQuery UI draggable elements.

 Check out demo.html to see an example.

 ### Basic Usage

 jQuery is required.
-jQueryUI is optional for draggable elements.
+jQuery UI is optional for draggable elements.

 Give HTML elements the class "ol-able"